isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-Similarly, a set of functions may be designed to be used in a chain:
+Similarly, a set of functions could be designed to be used in a chain:

     x.scale(0.5).rotate(45).set_color(Color::red);